tdenkinger/resume/resume.markdown

 773.218.9544
 troy@denkinger.us

----

 ## Professional Experience

-**Sony Music Entertainment * October 2010 to Present** Chicago, IL & New York, NY
+### Sony Music Entertainment * October 2010 to Present
+Chicago, IL & New York, NY
 Director of Software Development

 With the successful launch of the Ariama classical music store, I joined Sony Music as a permanent employee.
 My position has been both as a direct manager of developers and as a project manager on various projects within the Sony Music Direct-to-Consumer group.